 Here are the best of the best day trips from Perth, and they’re all within 1.5 hours of the city.
 Too easy.

-Beach weather?
-But sharks, right?
-We have the answer!
-Serpentine Falls is a great alternative and it’s just one hour drive from the CBD—perfect if you're looking for an easy day trip from Perth.
+If you're looking to beat the beach crowds, Serpentine Falls is a great alternative and it’s just one hour drive from the CBD—perfect if you're looking for an easy day trip from Perth.
 The park reaches up the steep Serpentine River valley, past a sheer granite wall polished smooth by the rushing water.
 Pack a picnic and join the grey kangaroos for lunch on the lawn, or bring your active-wear and enjoy one of the many bushwalks before taking a swim.
 Tackle the Falls Walk Trail or Kitty’s Gorge Walk Track, with return walking times between 15 minutes and five hours.
-Gates open at 8.30am and close at 5pm, and you’ll want to get there well before 11am in peak season or you’ll be turned away—we’re not kidding, it’s just that popular!
+Gates open at 8.30am and close at 5pm, and you’ll want to get there well before 11am in peak season or you’ll be turned away.
+We’re not kidding, it’s just that popular.

 Can’t make it to Margs?
-Well, wine buffs and foodies rejoice!
+Well, wine buffs and foodies rejoice.
 The state’s oldest wine growing region lies less than an hour out of Perth's CBD.
-The Swan Valley’s award-winning Food and Wine Trail is a 32 kilometre scenic loop taking in more than 150 attractions including wineries, restaurants, bustling cafes and for those who enjoy an alternate tipple, distilleries and breweries.
-The trail is well sign-posted, just grab a map from the Swan Valley Visitor Centre in Guildford and you’re off!
+The Swan Valley’s award-winning Food and Wine Trail is a 32km scenic loop taking in more than 150 attractions including wineries, restaurants, bustling cafes and for those who enjoy an alternate tipple, distilleries and breweries.
+The trail is well sign-posted, just grab a map from the Swan Valley Visitor Centre in Guildford and you’re off.
 Just be sure to pick a skipper before the vino starts flowing.

 Araluen Botanic Park

 Just 35km south-east of Perth lies the state’s most beautiful secret garden, Araluen Botanic Park.
 With 59 hectares of developed gardens featuring exotic and native plants, the park is the perfect place to get back to nature.
 Although best known for its springtime tulips, there’s plenty on at the park year-round.
-Events range from an April school holiday program complete with Easter themed Scavenger Hunt, to Perth’s hottest place to be—Araluen’s Chilli Festival!
-Entry will set you back $6 per adult, with a family pass for $15 and the park is open every day of the year.
+Events range from Easter themed Scavenger Hunt to Perth’s hottest place to be—Araluen’s Chilli Festival.
+Entry will set you back $6 per adult and the park is open every day of the year.

 Want more?
 Here are the best scenic drives from Perth.